-Most of these methods are driven by thinking and action styles that deviate from common practice.
+Most of the methods on our Landscape of innovation approaches are driven by thinking and action styles that deviate from common practice.
 They take us out of our comfort zone, ushering us to take a leap of faith to generate new knowledge.
 Methods like human centred design, systems thinking, futures and foresight, data driven innovation, to name a few, each explore a specific aspect of the unobvious:

 - Human centred design takes a user perspective to explore and design new solutions